cxxr/better-java/README.md

 them up dynamically and then mark them immutable by calling the build method.

 Classes should be made immutable by declaring fields immutable (via *final*) and by using immutable collections.
 Optionally, you can make the class itself *final* so that it can't be extended and made mutable.

 ### Avoid lots of Util classes

-Be careful if you find yourself adding a lot of methods to a Util class.
+BE CAREFUL if you find yourself adding a lot of methods to a Util class.

 ```java
 public class MiscUtil {